MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/itsremoteprogram2-remoteapplicationprogram.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Pfad und der Dateiname des RemoteApp-Programms.
+Der Pfad und Dateiname des RemoteApp-Programms.

 ## <a name="requirements"></a>Anforderungen